ofiwg/libfabric/man/fi_gni.7.md

 The GNI provider runs on Cray XC systems running CLE 5.2 UP04 or higher using gcc version 4.9 or higher.

+When using the fi_mr_regattr() and fi_mr_regv() functions to register multiple region, users must register the memory region with 4K page alignment.
+Any other page address alignment will result in a return value of -FI_EINVAL.

 # SUPPORTED FEATURES

 The GNI provider supports the following features defined for the